ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
+         <h3>Tonight</h3>Showers and thunderstorms likely before 4am, then showers and thunderstorms likely between 4am and 5am, then a chance of showers
-         <h3>Tonight</h3>Showers and thunderstorms.
+         and thunderstorms.
 Some of the storms could be severe and produce heavy rain.
 Mostly cloudy, with a low around 71.
 South wind around 6 mph.
-Chance of precipitation is 80%.<br></div>
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Showers and thunderstorms.
+         <h3>Friday</h3>A chance of showers and thunderstorms.
 Mostly sunny, with a high near 90.
 West southwest wind around 7 mph.
-Chance of precipitation is
+Chance of precipitation
-         80%.<br></div>
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">